CSS object-position

 top

-for the vertical position if one or two values are given, otherwise specifies the top edge as the origin for the next offset. right
+Computes to 0% for the vertical position if one or two values are given, otherwise specifies the top edge as the origin for the next offset.

-for the horizontal position if one or two values are given, otherwise specifies the right edge as the origin for the next offset. bottom
+Computes to 100% for the horizontal position if one or two values are given, otherwise specifies the right edge as the origin for the next offset.

-for the vertical position if one or two values are given, otherwise specifies the bottom edge as the origin for the next offset. left
+Computes to 100% for the vertical position if one or two values are given, otherwise specifies the bottom edge as the origin for the next offset.

-for the horizontal position if one or two values are given, otherwise specifies the left edge as the origin for the next offset. center
+Computes to 0% for the horizontal position if one or two values are given, otherwise specifies the left edge as the origin for the next offset.

 If three or four values are given, then each percentage or length represents an offset and must be preceded by a keyword, which specifies from which edge the offset is given.
 If three values are given, the missing offset is assumed to be zero.